-Each mentor takes the "TxBESS: Mentoring and Coaching" training which is provided by a Trainer of Trainers.
-Mentors who take the "TxBESS: Mentoring and Coaching" training and become certified are skilled in coaching new teachers and conducting formative assessments.
+Each field supervisor takes the "T-TESS: Mentoring and Coaching" training which is provided by a Trainer of Trainers.
+Mentors who take the "T-TESS: Mentoring and Coaching" training and become certified are skilled in coaching new teachers and conducting formative assessments.

-The contents of a TxBESS training session include TxBESS overview, effective mentoring, understanding the beginning teacher, mentor-teacher partnership, TxBESS Performance Standards, helping the beginning teacher reflect on his or her own practice, using TxBESS Activity Profile (TAP) as an assessment and feedback tool, and developing an action plan for the beginning teacher.
+The contents of a T-TESS training session include T-TESS overview, effective mentoring, understanding the beginning teacher, mentor-teacher partnership, T-TESS Performance Standards, helping the beginning teacher reflect on his or her own practice, using T-TESS as an assessment and feedback tool, and developing an action plan for the beginning teacher.